Two Acts, Book Musical, Rated PG

 1st National Tour Version

-A musical theatre tradition, Tevye the milkman tries to protect his daughters and his way of life.
-Winner of 10 Tony
+A musical theatre tradition, Tevye the milkman tries to protect his daughters and his way of life from a changing world.
+Winner of 10 TONY

 legends Jerome Robbins, Harold Prince, songwriters Jerry Bock and